 Biography

-Jincheng Zhou is a graduate student at the University of Southern California.
-I currently work as a student worker at the Sigma Cognitive Architecture lab in the USC Institute for Creative Technologies.
+I am a CS Ph.D. student at Purdue University advised by Professor Bruno Ribeiro in the PurdueMINDS Lab.
+Before joining Purdue, I was working with Professor Paul Rosenbloom and Dr. Volkan Ustun at the Sigma cognitive architecture lab in the USC Institute for Creative Technologies.
 I received the Computer Science Outstanding Student Award from USC Viterbi School of Engineering when graduating with a B.S. degree in CS.

-I am generally interested in Artificial General Intelligence, i.e., building a human-like, knowledge-based, generally intelligent system.
-I believe this is the single most important technological breakthrough in the entirety of human history.
-My past research has been revolving around cognitive architectures, cognitive modeling, deep & multi-agent reinforcement learning, probabilistic graphical models & programming.
-At the current stage, I am also interested in knowledge representation & represntation learning, causal reasoning, and natural language processing.
-I believe research breakthroughs in all these areas will be critical to the engineering of a next-generation integrated architecture of artificial general intelligence.
+I am currently interested in graph representation learning and its application to reasoning in knowledge graphs, causal inference and causal structural discovery, meta learning, and artificial general intelligence.
+My past research has also involved cognitive architectures, multi-agent reinforcement learning, and probabilistic graphical models & programming.
+I believe research breakthroughs in all these areas will be critical to the development of a next-generation integrated architecture of artificial general intelligence.

 Interests